Postgraduate Certificate, Postgraduate Diploma, MSc

 Find information on paying fees by instalments

-The School of Applied Social Science is committed to investing in academically talented students, enabling them to further their education with a reputable qualification from one of the many degree courses on offer at the University of Stirling.
+The Faculty of Social Sciences is committed to investing in academically talented students, enabling them to further their education with a reputable qualification from one of the many degree courses on offer at the University of Stirling.
 There are various categories of funding available to support the cost of your studies at the University of Stirling.
 For further information relating to scholarships at the University of Stirling, please visit http://stir.ac.uk/7c.
-Course fees can be found at: http://stir.ac.uk/aq.
+Course fees can be found at http://stir.ac.uk/aq.